goravel/docs/ORM/factories.md

 err := facades.Orm().Factory().Count(2).Create(&users)
 ```

-You may override the factory's default model attributes by passing `map[string]any` of attributes to the `Create` method:
+You may override the factory's default model attributes by passing `map[string]any` of the attributes to the `Create` method:

 ```go
 var user models.User